 If someone sings, the song is not isolated from the singer.
 The song, the body’s voice, might have it’s own presence and energy, but when the voice quiets, the singer is sitting there.
-I can write down what the voice of the body sounds like, what pitch, how long it expresses certain sensations, but it would be disrespectful and arrogant of me to assume I know where the source of that song arises from.
-That is territory only for the individual self.
-I will hold their hand, supportive space, guide them in if they ask for help, but only they have access to the source of what their body and soul expresses.
+I can write down what the voice of the body sounds like, what pitch, how long it expresses certain sensations, but it would be disrespectful and arrogant of me to assume I know the source of that song.
+That is territory only for my heart to experience, soul to soul, a sacred mystery.
+I will hold their hand, supportive space, guide them in if they ask for help, but they are the ones who have true connection to the source of what their body and soul expresses… even if it resides in their unconscious.
 If they wish me to enter into those precious and deep chambers, I will go without any other objective but to love and worship such a divine being unfolding before me.

-I have access to what is within me, and if I’m lucky, their song will help lead me deeper into myself as I hold witness.
+If I’m lucky, their song will help lead me deeper into myself.

 Only they have access to how a plant is touching them.
 I am there to listen to the plants when they speak to me, and bring them into the room for someone to taste, smell, and feel.
 Which of those plants the person will be pulled to or connect with is where I get out of the way.
 The plants teach me to listen and hold witness to what occurs, since there is no way to know exactly what will unfold in someone’s healing journey.
 I can guess, but better to keep that to myself, or I might block something from opening that is beyond what I can see.
 Gently inviting the both of us to listen and connect to ourselves and the plants – heart, mind, and body.
 Nothing to fix or do, just to be, open, and receive.
 Trusting the individual and their body, knowing that I do not have to control anything, and neither do they.
 All we are invited to do in the healing process is come close to ourselves and each other, gently letting go, and returning to openness with source.
 No agenda, no judgment of what occurs next, just being together peacefully with anything that presents itself.
 Healing will happen on its own.
 This is where the medicine of the plants can bring us.